Medlar-with-Wesham: Urban development

 In recent years the town has seen three large housing developments: the first on greenfield land adjacent to the former Wesham Park Hospital (at which permission for 74 dwellings was granted only on appeal – "Alexandra Road"), the second with 208 houses on brownfield land at "Willow Fields" on part of the hospital site itself and a third with 109 houses at "Crossing Gates" on greenfield land between Fleetwood Road and Weeton Road.

 In November 2013 local businessman David Haythornthwaite announced plans for a £12 million development of land at Mill Farm adjacent to the A585.
 The plan included a 6,000 capacity stadium for AFC Fylde, a Sports Science building, a full-sized football pitch, a full-sized hockey pitch, an industrial distribution centre, a hotel, an Aldi foodstore, a pub, a drive-through restaurant and a petrol filling station.
 A campaign group "Save Wesham and Kirkham" was formed to oppose the plan and a public meeting was arranged for 13 December, at Wesham Community Centre, to discuss the plan.
 Work began at the site in early 2015.

-In 2023 plans for a new primary care centre and a care home on the former hospital site on Derby Road were taken forward, and the site was later partly occupied by Pear Tree House Care Home.
+In 2023 plans for a new primary care centre and a care home on the former hospital site on Derby Road were taken forward, but as of May 2026 no further progress has been reported.
+Half of the site was later developed, by Danforth Care No. 1 Limited and Care UK Care Services Limited, with the opening of Pear Tree House care home.

+In June 2026 a campaign was launched to stop a 128-house development, by De Pol Associates, on behalf of Northern Trust Land Ltd., on existing farm land.
+The proposed site is at Towns Hill, off Mowbreck Lane, east of Park Lane in Wesham.
+A public meeting, at Wesham Community Centre, was planned for 16 June.